cosmic-lab-inc/epoch/README.md

 Install Rust buildpack: [link](https://github.com/emk/heroku-buildpack-rust)

-Install SSH key buildpack: [link](https://github.com/heroku/heroku-buildpack-ssh-key)
+Install SSH key buildpack: [link](https://github.com/heroku/heroku-buildpack-ssh-key) Follow the directions on the link to generate the SSH key.
+Add the `BUILDPACK_SSH_KEY` to the Heroku config vars (env).

 If it doesn't exist create a file in the root of this repo called `.cargo/config.toml`.
 Add the following to the file and replace the "Token you created on Shipyard".